gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This way not only the compiler does less work, but also fewer output class files are touched.
 The latter feature is extremely important for scenarios involving JRebel - the less output files are touched the quicker the jvm gets refreshed classes.

 We will improve the speed and capability of the incremental java compiler.
-Please give use feedback how does it work for your scenarios.
+Please give use feedback on how well it works for your builds.
 For more details please see the user guide section on “[Incremental compilation](userguide/java_plugin.html#sec:incremental_compile)”.
 To enable the feature, configure the [JavaCompile](dsl/org.gradle.api.tasks.compile.JavaCompile.html) task accordingly: